eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

     * the consequence of "outlets being set" is that you can now talk to the UIView instances that are connected.
 `- (void)viewDidLoad` is called
-    * outlets are set so we can work with the contents of the view e.g. buttons
+    * outlets are already set so we can work with the contents of the view e.g. buttons
     * this is the place to do initialization of the view controller
     * Note: it is called before the view appears on screen
     * => the bounds of the view are not set so you can't do any stuff that is